 Now that you have decided to keep chickens, you may want to start buying the equipment that you need.
-But before you get cracking, pun intended, you should check that you can keep poultry.
-Chickens are classed as livestock in the United Kingdom, and certain restrictions can apply.
+But before you get cracking, pun intended, you should check that you are allowed to keep chickens.
+Poultry are classed as livestock in the United Kingdom, and certain restrictions can apply.

-Start by talking to your council, to check that there are no local by-laws or covenants which prevent you from keeping poultry.
-If you plan on housing your hens on an allotment, you should also ask the local council whether they have any rules pertaining to the type or number of chickens that you may keep.
-In our experience, most councils will permit you to keep a small flock of laying hens but not a cockerel.
-They may also require you to keep vaccinated chickens, instead of unvaccinated chickens.
+If you plan on housing your hens on an allotment, it is very likely that you will need to obtain permission from your local council first.
+They may also have rules which restrict the type or number of chickens that you can keep on your patch.
+(In our experience, most councils will permit you to keep a small flock of laying hens but not a cockerel.
+They may also require you to keep vaccinated chickens, instead of unvaccinated chickens.)